-This badge focuses on the strategic use of data to plan personalized learning lessons and units.
-Data should be gathered regularly and systematically from multiple sources, analyzed carefully, and used to tailor learning experiences that allow learner voice and choice in time, path, pace, and place of learning.
+This microcredential focuses on the strategic use of data to plan personalized learning lessons and units.
+Data should be gathered regularly and systematically from multiple sources, analyzed carefully, and used to tailor learning experiences that allow the learner to have voice and choice in time, path, pace, and place of learning.

-To earn this 0.25 USBE Credit badge, you will submit one evidence item to demonstrate your use of data to personalize instruction for learners.
+To earn this 0.25 USBE Credit microcredential you will submit one evidence item to demonstrate your use of data to personalize instruction for learners.
 You will also submit a reflection.
-Click the Learn More button for more information.
+Click the Earn This Microcredential button for more information.

 Data-informed planning for personalized learning is using multiple formal and informal sources of data to drive personalized planning / instruction and learning.
 It is NOT using a singular piece of data to inform instruction for all learners.

 Personalized Learning : Tailoring instruction for each learner's strengths, needs and interests, including enabling learner voice and choice in time, path, pace, and place of learning–to provide flexibility and supports to ensure mastery of the highest standards possible.

 Informed Instruction: Use reports and student work to identify misconceptions and reteach individual students, small groups, and/or whole classes.